SiliconLabs/Gecko_SDK_discontinued/kits/EFM32WG_STK3800/examples/energy/readme.txt

-Board Support Package API for voltage and current.
+Board Support Package API demo for voltage and current readout.

 This example project uses the EFM32 CMSIS and demonstrates the use of the STK BSP.

-The BSP is used to read out the current uA measurement and VMCU voltage level from the board controller.
+The BSP is used to read out the current consumption and VMCU voltage level from the board controller.
+The readings are printed to the display.

 The BSP use a 115800-N-1 UART to communicate with the board controller, if you do not need the board support functions, there is no need to